phamcongthuy/challenge/submit.markdown

 The submission period is complete.

 <small>
-  The winners will be announced on
+  Winners will be announced on
   <span class="avoid-break">
     <strong>July 9, 2018</strong>.
   </span>